Story At-A-Glance

 Partnerships, Joint Ventures, and Gov. Incentives

-Partnerships, joint ventures, and government push towards electrification now shows up everywhere.
-The California Electric Vehicle Infrastructure Project (CALeVIP) opened applications for $14M in EV charging station incentives in San José.
+Partnerships, joint ventures, and government push towards electrification are everywhere.
+For example, the California Electric Vehicle Infrastructure Project (CALeVIP) opened applications for $14M in EV charging station incentives in San José.

 Businesses, commercial property owners, and multifamily residences in San José are eligible to apply for rebates and DC Fast charging equipment and installation costs.
 CALeVIP aims to double the public charging infrastructure in San Jose and bring it to 1,400 connectors and 100 DC fast chargers.

-This brings us to the point that where does the Inland Empire stand when a new revolution of EVs is unfolding?
+This brings us to the point where the Inland Empire stands when a new EV revolution unfolds.

 San Bernardino County Leads the Way in EV Infrastructure Manufacturing

 “The next time you ride in an electric vehicle, you may want to consider who made the trip possible.
-There’s a good chance it was built or sourced in San Bernardino County, California“.
-These opening lines appear in an article by the Site Selection Magazine and sums up nicely the way San Bernardino is leading the pack when it comes to EV infrastructure manufacturing technologies.
+There’s a good chance it was built or sourced in San Bernardino County, California”.
+These opening lines appear in an article by the Site Selection Magazine and sum up nicely how San Bernardino is leading the pack regarding EV infrastructure manufacturing technologies.

 - Electric charging stations